 Jan 1 exchange rate * (x³⁶⁵)=Dec 31 exchange rate

-ATM growth continues to hockey stick, though I question whether ATM usage is following suit given that on-chain metrics don't indicate the same level of retail usage.
-I'm assuming that most ATMs don't yet support Lightning Network, which would hide that form of adoption from the on-chain metrics.
+ATM growth continues to grow but slowed from an exponential to linear acceleration.
+This makes sense, as last year I questioned whether ATM usage is following suit given that on-chain metrics don't indicate the same level of retail usage.

-At a protocol level, there was a great deal of work done in 2021 with the Taproot activation and more Lightning improvements.
+At a protocol level, there was a great deal of work done in 2022.
 If you want a deep dive into low level developments I recommend reading Bitcoin Optech's year-in-review.

 The Bitcoin Core repository continues to maintain its dominance as the most active.